Berardinux/Linux-OVPN/docs/user_ovpn_files/README.md

-This is where you openvpn files will be stored for you application!
+This is where you openvpn files will be stored for your application!